Zydak/Vulkan-Path-Tracer/README.md

 For mesh defined volumes, the only way to answer this question is to shoot a ray in any direction and count how many times it intersects the mesh boundary.
 If it's an odd number, you're inside, if even, you're outside.
 However, this approach had several serious problems:

 - **Mesh requirements**: The mesh must be perfectly watertight with no gaps, holes, or non-manifold geometry.
 It also needs to be 3D and not a 2D plane, for example.
 - **Performance cost**: The bigger issue though is performance, since every volume now requires additional ray tracing.
 You'd need to use anyhit shaders to check every intersection along the ray path.
 That's 1 additional really expensive ray query per pixel for *each* volume in the scene.
-For complex scenes with a lot of triangles, that becomes quite expensive really fast.
+For complex meshes with a lot of triangles, that becomes quite expensive really fast.
 - **Importance sampling lights**: Transmittance values have to be computed when sampling lights, and that means additional ray queries, this time on every bounce.

 #### The AABB Solution